What is a Pacemaker?

 - Are taking certain heart medicines, such as beta-blockers.

-If you are suffering from any of the above, send us an enquiry to find out if you need a pacemaker.
+If you fulfill any of the above conditions, make an appointment to consult a heart specialist / cardiologist to find out if you need a pacemaker.

 Most people will be discharged 24 to 48 hours after the pacemaker implantation.